haakonnessjoen/bfcompile/README.md

 ## Known limitations

+* LLVM IR output currently only supports 8 bit and 16 bit brainfuck code.
+The generator code needs more abstraction before it can properly handle 32 bit.

 * Some of the second level optimizations expect you not to use negative overflow in multiplication, like this example: `--[------->++<]>.`, this should normally give you 36, but if you enable the optimizer, it will result in 72, because the optimizer starts up trying to divide 254 by 7, which isn't integer divisable.
 I have tested a lot of brainfuck code written by other people or compilers, and I seldom see this, but I have so far only found this issue with a ["text-to-bf"](https://copy.sh/brainfuck/text.html) script that tries to optimize it's output by utilizing higher numbers by going below 0.

 * Instead of learning the depths of LLVM IR, I have used the output of clang to help me on my way, by using defaults found in the output of those files.
 This means that the output of the LLVM IR generator, is probably highly dependant on compiling for mac, and might not work for other architectures etc, since, even if LLVM IR is architecture agnostic, it has a lot of features you can enable if you know you are outputting to a specific architecture.
 But maybe I will do more work on this later.
 At the current time, this project is more of a proof of concept and R&D.